svmiller/svmiller.github.io/_posts/2016-05-06-everybody-writes-academic.md

 Two, never lose sight of the reader.
 Good writing should serve the reader, not the writer.
 I like advice Handley relayed in this chapter about putting the reader into the goal of the writing assignment.
 The student should take the goal of the assignment s/he has and ask "so what?".
 The student should be able to answer this at least three times in different ways.

 I'll illustrate this with an example for a foreign policy case paper I wrote to show students my expectations.
 I chose the [Samoan Crisis](https://en.wikipedia.org/wiki/Samoan_crisis) because I happen to know a lot about it and think it's interesting.
-Here is [an example paper](https://www.dropbox.com/s/8dqznk7gvxsan0o/posc3630-samoa-crisis-example.pdf?dl=0) I wrote about it to illustrate the expectations of the assignment.
-Here's how I'd go about this process Handley describes.
+Here is [an example paper](https://www.dropbox.com/s/8dqznk7gvxsan0o/posc3630-samoa-crisis-example.pdf?dl=0) I wrote about it to illustrate the expectations of the assignment and here's how I'd go about this process Handley describes.

 > Goal: Explain how the preferences of key decision-makers in the Samoa Crisis manifested in the brief intervention that followed.
 >